pengkang12/pengkang12.github.io/_pages/about.md

 ====
 I am an assistant professor in the department of Computer Science at Sacramento State University.
 I earned my Ph.D. degree in the [Department of Computer science](https://cs.utsa.edu/) at the University of Texas at San Antonio.
 In 2022, I interned at the Google (Pittsburgh).

-My research focuses on designing advanced system software and middleware solutions to optimize cloud/edge resource management, enhancing the Quality of Service for end users.

-I am currently interested in ML Serving/Inference, how to make AI/ML model efficiently running in the IoT-Edge (resource limited devices, such as Nvidia Jetson Orin), to solve the real-world problems, like Robotics and Smart City.
+I am currently interested in AI for systems research, specifically how AI techniques can be applied to improve system efficiency and to design more intelligent and adaptive computer systems.

 I enjoy communicating my work and talking with students who want to learn more about computer science.
 Please don't hesitate to reach out or come to my office (Riverside 5044)!